 Violet had no use for his handsome good looks, his idle flirtations.
 But his work, now…

 “Thus far,” Sebastian was saying, “my research has focused on simple traits: the colors of flowers, the shapes of leaves.
 I’ve detailed several different mechanisms of inheritance.
 What I am going to present today is not further explanation, but a series of baffling questions.”

 She’d heard those words before.
 More than once.
 They’d traded them back and forth just this morning, trying to get them absolutely perfect.

-His gaze swept over the gathering, and even though he didn’t look in her direction, Violet simply found herself smiling in response.
+His gaze swept over the gathering, and even though he didn’t look in her direction, Violet found herself smiling in response.
 He was just getting to the good part.

 “Bafflement,” Sebastian said, “means there is something left to be discovered.
 So let me tell you what we don’t know.”

 In the dim recesses of her awareness, Violet realized that she was not the only one leaning forward in anticipation.
 Sebastian was a magnet.
 He drew people to him without even trying.